What Are B2B Demand Generation Services?

 Which metrics matter most for measuring demand generation performance?

-Focus on pipeline generated, marketing-qualified leads, sales-qualified leads, cost per opportunity, and pipeline velocity.
-Track attribution to specific campaigns and channels to understand which activities drive the most valuable outcomes rather than vanity metrics like impressions or clicks.
+Focus on pipeline generated, marketing-qualified accounts, sales-qualified opportunities, cost per opportunity, and pipeline velocity.
+Track attribution to specific campaigns and channels to understand which activities drive the most valuable outcomes — not just the highest volume.
+Vanity metrics like impressions, clicks, and MQL counts can look impressive while masking poor pipeline quality.
+The most useful signal is whether demand generation activity is producing opportunities that actually close, and at what cost relative to the revenue they generate.

 How long before you see pipeline from demand generation services?